CROCODILE-CESM/CrocoGallery/gallery/intro.md

 To get used to CrocoDash, we provide a set of tutorials, features, & use cases that showcase the basic and advanced features of the platform.
 These demos are designed to help you understand how to use CrocoDash effectively.

-These demos are provided in the CrocoGallery, available here, on Github (https://github.com/CROCODILE-CESM/CrocoGallery), and as a submodule of CrocoDash in demos/gallery/notebooks
+These demos are provided in the CrocoGallery, available in the book (https://crocodile-cesm.github.io/CrocoGallery), on Github (https://github.com/CROCODILE-CESM/CrocoGallery), and as a submodule of CrocoDash in demos/gallery/notebooks

 To use these notebooks, install the CrocoDash package (https://github.com/CROCODILE-CESM/CrocoDash), & either clone this repo or check out the demos subfolder of CrocoDash.